Pencils0101001101001010/captivity-full-stack/app/(vendor)/vendor.md

 [x] The order table only filters one order at a time.

 [x] The order filter dont filter the vendor_website/customer orders only the vendor orders

+[] The previous-orders customer profile's filters needs to be adjusted to only filter the user orders and not for the vendors